Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Party for the Planet

-Party for the Planet takes place on Saturday, April 29th in 2023.
-So, the same as the last few years, it’s not actually going to be on Earth Day itself.
-The venue is Surrey’s City Hall Plaza at 13450-104th Avenue.
+Party for the Planet takes place on Saturday, April 26th in 2025.
+So, the same as has been the case in the past, it isn’t actually on Earth Day itself.
+The venue is City Hall Plaza at 13450-104th Avenue in Surrey.

-Concerts and performances take place at a number of different stages throughout the day.
-There are also environmental workshops, plants and arts vendors and plenty of food trucks.
+Concerts and performances usually take place at a number of different stages throughout the day.
+There are also environmental workshops, plants and arts vendors, and plenty of food trucks.

 See our article about Party for the Planet to learn more about the event.